Last Updated on June 7, 2021 by Vikas Kalwani

-You might have seen a concept video of a circular runway going viral on social media.
-This new radical airport concept was proposed by Dutch Engineer Henk Hesselink of the Netherlands Aerospace Centre under The Endless Runway Project.
-Check out his research paper here.
-Henk proposed to construct a circular runway with a diameter of approximately 3.5 km around an airport terminal.
+You might have seen a concept video of a going viral on social media.
+This new radical concept was proposed by the Dutch Engineer Henk Hesselink of the Netherlands Aerospace Centre.

-This futuristic airport concept indeed looks spectacular on paper and in concept videos but can the endless runway be the future of aviation?
-Let’s dive deep into some technical aspects surrounding aviation to understand if the Endless Runway Concept will take off?
+Let’s dive deep into some technical aspects surrounding to understand if the will ever take off?

 Obstacle Clearance Area in the direction of landing & take-off